dirflash/Meraki-Rule-Dedupper/README.md

 ## **This Python script:**

-1. connects to a Meraki network
+1. Connects to a Meraki network
-2. evaluates the current L3 firewall rules
+2. Evaluates the current L3 firewall rules
-3. removes duplicate rules
+3. Removes duplicate rules
-4. uploads a clean, non-duplicated set up rules.
+4. Uploads a clean, non-duplicated set up rules.

 ## What problem is this script trying to solve?